CR6Community/Marlin/README.md

 # Community firmware for the Creality CR-6 3D printer

-**This branch is for the Creality CR-6 SE with stock v4.5.2 motherboard and the stock display.**
+**The firmware Assets on this branch are precompiled for the stock configurations of the Creality CR-6 SE and CR-6 MAX printers only.**

-_For other configurations for the Creality CR-6 printer (like BigTreeTech SKR board and optional BTT TFT v3.0 display - please check the [branches and development section](#development-and-compile-it-yourself) section below._
+_If you are comfortable using Visual Code Studio and Platformio, you may be able to edit the Configuration.h, Configuration_adv.h and Platformio.ini files provided in the Marlin/config folder to compile a custom version of this firmware for a non-stock printer (e.g. a CR6 printer converted to direct-drive) - please check the [development and compile it yourself](#development-and-compile-it-yourself) section below._

 ## Downloads

 Please find official releases in the [Releases section](https://github.com/CR6Community/Marlin/releases).
+**WARNING: ONLY FLASH THE FILES FROM [THE LATEST RELEASE.](https://github.com/CR6Community/Marlin/releases/tag/v2.0.8.1-cr6-community-release-6.1)  EARLIER RELEASES MAY DISABLE YOUR DISPLAY!**

 Please read the release notes *very carefully* - the online version on the repo contains all the instructions you need.

-NOTE: the display firmware instructions and files bundled with the original firmware releases are not compatible with newer Creality CR6 printer displays.
-We have therefore rebundled the mainboard firmware release files to remove the display firmware and have instead provided links to a Refactored version, as Release 6.1.1.
+NOTE: the display firmware instructions and files bundled with the original firmware releases were not compatible with newer Creality CR6 printer displays.
+We have therefore rebundled the mainboard firmware release files as Release 6.1.1, to remove the display firmware and have instead provided links to [a Refactored version of the display firmware.](https://github.com/CR6Community/CR-6-touchscreen/releases/tag/Re-Factored_v1.1)

-Ensure you take the right assets: the `firmware[suffix].bin`.
+Ensure you download the Asset for your printer: the `firmware[suffix].bin`.
 You should not download the `Source code` archive if you are downloading with the purpose of directly flashing your printer.

 * Support for the [BTT SKR board](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) is available.*